Internationalization Event Fund

 Application Information

 The Internationalization Event Fund is designed to strengthen global engagement on the Forty Acres.
-Texas Global will accept proposals—for up to $10,000—from academic units sponsoring high-impact, globally-oriented events involving multiple colleges and schools and that will reach broad and diverse audiences (200 or more attendees).
-Examples of appropriate events include academic conferences, symposia, lectures, musical performances, artistic exhibitions, or other interactive events that promote internationalization on campus.
+Texas Global will accept proposals for up to $10,000 from academic units sponsoring high-impact, globally-oriented events that involve multiple UT colleges and schools and that will reach broad audiences (at least 100 attendees).
+The fund is open to colleges, schools, and academic units (CSUs) that report to the executive vice president and provost.
+Examples of eligible events include academic conferences, symposia, lectures, musical performances, art exhibitions, or other interactive events that promote internationalization.
+Events must be on campus and cross-institutional involving multiple UT Austin colleges, schools, and/or units (CSUs).
+Virtual events are not eligible.

 Application Deadline